CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

      - **C#**: appsettings.json

-1. Open the configuration file and update the configuration values it contains to include an authentication **key** for Azure AI Speech resource, and the **location** where it is deployed.
+1. Open the configuration file and update the configuration values it contains to include an authentication **key** for the Azure AI Speech resource, and the **location** where it is deployed.
 Save your changes.

     ![](./images/07-speechvsc(2).png)